Happy 10th Anniversary HHIA!

-With over 20 years of experience working with a wide range of horses, Lisa Wynne has developed and uses her own training methods, including the IDT™ Method and Measured Response™.
+Internationally known and with over 25 years of experience working with a wide range of horses, Lisa Wynne has developed and uses her own training methods, including the IDT™ Method and Measured Response™.
 She works with the psychological and physiological challenges a horse may have all while developing the desired skill set in each horse.

 Lisa has developed a reputation for being able to train "difficult" or "problem" horses, which comes from her experience training rescue/rehab cases.
 She is often all that stands between a horse being sold at auction or being put down.